Intermediaries and technology

 The key is for brokers to be prepared for further digitisation, so they get the best of both worlds – the efficiency of online transactions without losing the ability to finesse a deal by picking up the phone to their contact at the lender.

 There is huge potential for intermediaries to use open data and digitisation of standard processes to support their clients’ needs.
 The key to success is to carefully evaluate the benefits of going digital for your business and be prepared to embrace further change in the future.

-If you would like to find out more about future-proofing your broking business through digital technology, please contact your local Barclays Business Development Manager.
+If you would like to find out more about future-proofing your broking business through digital technology, please contact your Business Development team.